berdal84/nodable/README.md

   - **CMake 3.14+**
   - A **C++11** compatible build system
 - Libraries
-  - Linux: install sdl2 and mesa (sudo apt-get install libsdl2 libegl1-mesa)
+  - Require opengl which is usually preinstalled under macOS and Windows, under Linux install mesa (ex. for Ubuntu: `sudo apt-get install libegl1-mesa`)
-  - MacOS: install sdl2 (brew install sdl2)

 Clone the Nodable repository (with submodules):